 On June 30, 1925, 4 Arlington was acquired from Edward Ball by Harry Francis Estabrook.
 He had owned 5 Arlington since 1916 and operated an Oriental rug shop at that location.
 He subsequently combined the buildings with the address of 5 Arlington.

 5 Arlington was built in 1860-1861 on a lot purchased on September 28, 1860, by Seth Simmons.
-He was a carpenter and builder, and probably built the house (although it may have been built by William Carpenter and Horace Dexter, with whom the former owners of the land — Peleg W. Chandler, J. Amory Davis, and Henry Lee, Jr. — previously had contracted to build houses at 5 and 6 Arlington).
+He was a carpenter and builder, and probably built the house (although it may have been built by William Carpenter and Horace Jenkins, with whom the former owners of the land — Peleg W. Chandler, J. Amory Davis, and Henry Lee, Jr. — previously had contracted to build houses at 5 and 6 Arlington).
 Seth Simmons and his wife, Betsey G. (Miller) Simmons, lived in Brighton.

 On March 1, 1862, John Chandler, a dry goods merchant, purchased 5 Arlington from Seth Simmons.
 He and his wife, Anna (Perkins) Chandler, were the first residents of the house.
 They previously had lived at the Revere House hotel.

 John Chandler died in November of 1875 and Anna Chandler died in May of 1876.

 On August 8, 1876, Patrick Jackson and Nathan Chandler, the guardians of John and Anna Chandler’s minor children, John and Anna Chandler, sold 5 Arlington at public auction to Harriett Ann (Allen) Porter, the wife of Dr. Charles Burnham Porter.
 They previously had lived at 103 Boylston.

 Charles Porter was a physician and surgeon.
 He served as a demonstrator in anatomy at Harvard Medical School under Dr. Oliver Wendell Holmes, and later was professor of clinical surgery at Harvard.